Omni-Lie Color Algebras and Lie Color 2-Algebras: Introduction

 \section{Introduction}

-The notion of omni-Lie algebra was introduced by Weinstein in \cite{Wei} as a linearization of the Courant algebroid which was introduced by Liu, Xu and Weinstein in \cite{Liu} .
-An omni-Lie algebra associated to a vector space $V$ is the direct sum space $\gl(V)\oplus V$ together with the nondegenerate symmetric pairing $\la\cdot,\cdot\ra$ and the skew-symmetric bracket operation $\bleft\cdot,\cdot\bright$ given by and
+The notion of $L_{\infty}$-algebras which generalizes Lie algebras first appeared in deformation theory and then in closed string field theory, see \cite{SS,LS93}.
+This structure has gained great attentions since Kontsevitch used $L_{\infty}$-morphisms to prove the existence of star-product on Poisson manifolds, see \cite{Kont}.
+In \cite{Roytenberg}, it was proved that every Courant algebroid gives rise to an $L_{\infty}$-algebra.
+In \cite{Rogers1,Zam}, $L_{\infty}$-algebras of Hamiltonian forms arise in multisymplectic geometry.

+The algebraic theory of Lie 2-algebras was studied by Baez and Crans in \cite{Baez}.
+Roughly speaking, a Lie 2-algebra is a categorification of a Lie algebra, where the underling vector space is replaced by 2-vector space and the Jacobi identity is replaced by a nature transformation, called Jacobiator, which satisfies some coherence law.
+They proved that the category of Lie $2$-algebras and the category of $2$-term $L_{\infty}$-algebras are equivalent.
+In \cite{BH}, Baez and Huerta view the four normed division algebras or more generally Poincare Lie superalgebra as Lie 2-superalgebra.
+Using this idea, they explained the deep relationships between higher gauge theory and superstring theory.

-The bracket $\bleft\cdot,\cdot\bright$ does not satisfy the Jacobi identity so that an omni-Lie algebra is not a Lie algebra.
-An omni-Lie algebra is actually a Lie 2-algebra since Roytenberg and Weinstein proved that every Courant algebroid gives rise to a Lie 2-algebra (\cite{Roytenberg}).
-Rencently, omni-Lie algebras are studied from several aspects (\cite{BCG}, \cite{InteCourant}, \cite{UchinoOmni}) and are generalized to omni-Lie algebroids and omni-Lie 2-algebras in \cite{CL, CLS, SLZ}.
-The corresponding Dirac structures are also studied therein.
+Among others things, the most important examples of Lie 2-algebras are omni-Lie algebras which were introduced by Weinstein in \cite{Wei} as a linearization of the Courant algebroid.
+An omni-Lie algebra is actually a Lie 2-algebra since every Courant algebroid gives rise to a Lie 2-algebra.
+Omni-Lie algebras are studied from several aspects and are generalized to omni-Lie algebroids and omni-Lie 2-algebras in \cite{CL, CLS, KW, SLZ}.
+In a recent paper \cite{ZL}, we study dirac structures of omni-Lie superalgebras.

-In this paper, we introduce the notion of omni-Lie color algebra, which is a color analogue of Weinstein's omni-Lie algebras.
-The nature of the omni-Lie color algebra remained unclear until we give the concept of 2-term color $L_\infty$-algebras.
-Certainly, we can construct a 2-term color $L_{\infty}$-algebras through omni-Lie color algebras.
-We also introduce an equivalent notion: Lie color 2-algebras.

-The paper is organized as follows.
-In Section 2, we recall some facts about Lie color algebras and Leibniz color algebras.
-In Section 3, we define omni-Lie color algebra on $\gl(V)\oplus V$ for a $G$-graded vector space $V$, where $G$ is an abelian group.
-We study Dirac structures of omni-Lie color algebra in order to characterize all possible Lie color algebra structures on the G-graded vector space $V$.

-In Section 4, we introduce the notion of 2-term color $L_\infty$-algebra.
-We prove that omni-Lie color algebras are 2-term color $L_\infty$-algebras.
-We also give examples different from omni-Lie color algebras, such as string Lie color 2-algebras and crossed modules of Lie color algebras.
-In Section 5, we introduce the notion of Lie color 2-algebra.
-We prove that there is a one-to-one correspondence between Lie color $2$-algebras and $2$-term color $L_{\infty}$-algebras.